grycap/scar/examples/imagemagick/README.md

 ## Usage in AWS Lambda via SCAR

-You can run ImageMagick in AWS Lambda via SCAR to automatically perform image manipulation (for example to convert to grayscale) on files uploaded to the `input` folder of the `scar-test` S3 bucket by using the following procedure:
+You can run ImageMagick in AWS Lambda via SCAR to automatically perform image manipulation (for example to convert to grayscale) on images uploaded to the `input` folder of the `scar-test` S3 bucket by using the following procedure:

 1. Create the Lambda function